September 22, 2016

 There are quite a few IoT platforms deployed in industry verticals such as Home Automation, Industrial Automation, Transportation, Health care, etc. Some of the early IoT platforms were specific for a given vertical and provided limited functions/ features.
 A generic IoT service platform should support a set of capabilities so that the service platform is usable across verticals.
 The figure below gives a high-level functional decomposition of such a service platform.

-OneM2M (www.oneM2M.org) is an industry consortium which is trying to bring in some standardization in this space.
-OneM2M have proposed an industry agnostic architecture for IoT Infrastructure Node that could help reduce the fragmentation in the industry.
+OneM2M is an industry consortium which is trying to bring in some standardization in this space.
+OneM2M has proposed an industry-agnostic architecture for IoT Infrastructure Node that could help reduce the fragmentation in the industry.
 The figure below shows a reference architecture that is based on OneM2M proposal.

 These features/ functions of the IoT service platform can be logically grouped into the following layers